project-codeflare/mlbatch/USAGE.md

 ```sh
 oc apply -n team1 -f samples/pytorchjob.yaml
 ```
-MLBatch implicitly enables gang scheduling and packing for `PyTorchJobs`.
+MLBatch implicitly enables gang scheduling and packing for `PyTorchJobs` by configuring the Kubeflow Training Operator to automatically inject the necessary scheduling directives into all Pods it creates for `PyTorchJobs`.

 ### AppWrappers